ankur6ue/baremetal_ingress_from_nlb/README.md

 ![img_5.png](images/img_5.png)

-Creating a nodeport service opens up the nodeport on every instance of your cluster, so you only need to modify the security group for either the control plane or the worker group instances.
-Then you can access the nodeport service using the public ip of the instance.
-For example, in the diagram below the planet and dashboard nodeport is exposed on the control plane and the worker instances, but external traffic enters via control plane instance that has the right inbound rule attached to its security group.
+Creating a nodeport service opens up the Nodeport on every instance of your cluster, so you only need to modify the security group for either the control plane or the worker group instances.
+Then you can access the NP service using the public ip of the instance.
+For example, in the diagram below, the planet and dashboard NP is exposed on the control plane and the worker instances, but external traffic enters via control plane instance that has the right inbound rule attached to its security group.
+The NP service will distribute traffic to application pods running on various instances in your cluster

 ![img_5.png](images/img_05.png)